 By Nancy Wilde Sartz Roe

-Juxtaposed visceral and vibrant, pleasure and pain flood my early childhood.
-New England village life fills my landscape.
+Juxtaposed visceral and vibrant, pleasure and pain flood my early childhood where life in a small New England village fills my landscape.
 And, oh—during the 1950s—what a glorious time and place it was.
 But the darkness lurked.

 Here I find the idyllic and the fearsome.
 I discover dazzling beauty of nature’s bounty, but I endure bursts of wounding chaos.
 Bliss abounds—the fresh, new, tender, and bright—but so does illness.
 Nascent gifts emerge—heralding promise—though fear gusts rend me ragged like a cloth in the wind.
 The wide-open discovery—of all the wild and the wonder and the vast and the tiny—welcomes me.
 But lonely heartbreak lies in wait.